elwin/_spark-tiny-tasks/README.md

-> This repository saves as a placeholder until we're able to publish the source code.
+> This repository serves as a placeholder until we're able to publish the source code.